Skip to main content

 • Passport-style photo.

-Once all the documents are submitted, you will be required to retrieve your card 30 to 45 days later.
-Contact Carlos to obtain an appointment to retrieve your card.
+Once all the documents are submitted, you must retrieve your card 30 to 45 days later.
+Contact Student Life for more information on how to get an appointment to retrieve your card.

 Important Note: Once you have the residency card, always carry it on your person.
 Although the police may not fine you if they ask you to identify yourself and you don't have the card with you, they can order you to present yourself at any police station of their choice with the card within 24 hours.